 The findings that made headlines, however, are reaffirming Mendoza's thinking that Maya cities were much larger and more interconnected than once conceived.

-Video by Joey Perotti
+Videography by Joey Perotti

 Clearing the jungle